 The Norwegian newspaper Dagbladet criticized us for using in their words, "trained killers."
-I answered that it was important to use people who are trained to follow orders, to take precautions and to be professional.
+I answered that it was important to use people who are trained to follow orders. to take precautions and to be professional.
 When our orders are that no-one is to be hurt, these orders have been obeyed.
-Using "trained killers" who are also trained to follow orders is safer than using an amateur who might cause an injury or death accidentally.

-Our methods have been attacked by other conservation organizations including Greenpeace of which I was a founder.
-Our defense is that our methods have been effective and non-violent.
+Using "trained killers" who are also trained to follow orders is safer than using an amateur who might cause an injury or death accidefense is that our methods have been effective and non-violent.
 We do not believe that destroying a whaling ship to save whales is violent.
 If anything it is an act of non-violence.
 There has been much dispute as to the definition of violence.
 Our view is that violence is that which causes harm to sentient life and non-violence is that which protects life.
-However, in a culture that reveres property over life, definitions get hazy.
+However, in a culture that reveres property over life, definitions get